Spartan-V

 The Spartan-V is a high performance two-seat track car made by the Spartan Motor Company based in Sydney, Australia.
 It is powered by a 170 hp Ducati V-Twin motorcycle engine.
 Its name refers to the car's lack of headlights, indicators and several other essential features required by law in most countries, so is for track use only and can not be used on public roads.

 Origins

-Twin brothers Peter and Nick Pap started work that led to the Spartan-V in 2005.
+Twin brothers Peter and Nick Papanicolaou started work that led to the Spartan-V in 2005.